Jcamaran/Summer-Internship-Wakeman-/README.md

-This is repositry for the meterial and code i used during my time at the WakeMan Boys and girls club
+This is repository for the material and code I used during my time at the Wakeman Boys and girls club